The Fundamentals of Molecular Biology: An Introductory Guide

 At its core, molecular biology seeks to understand the fundamental processes that occur within cells.
 Cells are composed of three main types of molecules: DNA, RNA, and proteins.
 DNA contains the genetic information that determines an organism’s traits, while RNA plays a crucial role in gene expression and protein synthesis.
 Proteins are responsible for carrying out most of the functions within cells.

 Key processes in molecular biology involve gene expression and regulation.
 Gene expression refers to the process by which cells use the information encoded in a gene to synthesize a functional gene product, such as a protein.
-In contrast, gene regulation involves the mechanisms that control the timing and manner in which genes are expressed.
+In contrast, mechanisms control the timing and manner in which genes are expressed during gene regulation.
 These processes are essential for the proper functioning of cells and play a crucial role in development, growth, and disease.

 Molecular Biology and Genetics